jobinau/pg_gather/docs/table_object.md

 8. Foregin tables
    etc..

+Having too many objects in a single database increases the metadata, which adversily impact the overall database performance and response.
+Less that thousand database objects are most ideal.

 # Get the list of objects and their details from pg_gather data
 Please run the following query on the database where the pg_gather data is imported